 Advocating for policies that accelerate change

-While our size and reach enable us to impact the level of decarbonisation in the shipping industry, we are dependent on policy frameworks and commitments to further this process.
+Our size and reach enable us to impact the level of decarbonisation in the shipping industry, but are dependent on policy frameworks and commitments to further this process.

 A package of regulatory decarbonisation measures is needed to drive a faster switch from black to green solutions.
-Market-based measures, such as the pricing of CO₂ emissions, should be integral to any such package.
+This includes market-based pricing of CO₂ emissions, a lifecycle perspective on decarbonisation, and accounting for greenhouse gases beyond CO2 – most notably methane and nitrous oxide.